awsdocs/alexa-for-business-administration-guide/doc_source/use-zoom.md

 1. Prepare for integration:

    1. Set up your Echo device\.
-For more information, see [Getting Started with Shared Devices](getting-started.md)\.
+For more information, see [Get started with Alexa for Business shared devices](getting-started.md)\.

    1. Create a new skill group for the Zoom Alexa skill\.
-For more information, see [Managing Skill Groups](manage-skill-groups.md)\.
+For more information, see [Manage skill groups](manage-skill-groups.md)\.

    1. Create a room in Alexa for Business, add the skill group, and assign the Echo device to the room\.
-For more information, see [Managing Rooms](manage-rooms.md)\.
+For more information, see [Manage rooms](manage-rooms.md)\.

    1. If you're using Office 365 or Microsoft Exchange as your calendar system, link your calendar to Alexa for Business\.
-For more information, see [Link Alexa for Business to Your Calendar System](manage-calendaring.md)\.
+For more information, see [Link Alexa for Business to your calendar system](manage-calendaring.md)\.

 1. Set up Zoom as a conferencing provider: